horejsek/wanda-html/README.markdown

     <script src="wanda.js"></script>
     <script>new Wanda();</script>

 If you want to show the fish only after typing of 'free the fish', type this: `new Wanda(true);`.
+That's all.

+And one more thing.
+If you use 'easter egg' variant, you can pass second parametr (`new Wanda(true, true);`) by which you tell whether to show the fish after reload or not.
+You know, you have to kill real easter egg and this is similar except you have to close browser window.